Ajl-24/Team-2-ETL-pipeline/README.md

 1. Managing time to increase quality of work by including regular breaks to avoid burnout
 2. Communicating regularly, respectfully and effectively
 3. Maintain impartiality and objectivity with team members
-4. Persistance and dedication regarding task completion
+4. Persistence and dedication regarding task completion
 5. Conflicts will be resolved with respect, understanding and group agreement
 6. Utilising a growth mindset when facing challenges